abishua-hanok/happy-teddy/README.md

-# 🧸 Happy Teddy Day ❤️
+# 🧸 Happy Teddy Day, Ritika ❤️

-A romantic Teddy Day surprise website made with love.

-### 💖 For:
-Ritika

-### ✨ Features
+This is a small, heartfelt website created as a Teddy Day surprise.

+It’s not just a page —
+it’s a collection of moments, memories, and emotions, wrapped together with love.

+---

+## 🌸 What’s inside

+- 🎥 A special video memory
+- 🖼️ Our favorite photos
+- ✨ A short shayari
+- 📝 A poem written from the heart (with slow typing animation)
-- Animated romantic background
+- 🎶 Soft background music for a cinematic feel
-- Teddy animation
-- Surprise emotional message
-- Mobile-friendly
-- Hosted on GitHub Pages

-Made with 🤍 by Abishua
+Each section opens step by step, just the way feelings do.

+---

+## 🗂️ Project Structure